CorniiDog/WhoopLibVEXCode/docs/ConfiguringOdometry/README.md

 WhoopMotorGroup right_motors({&r1, &r2, &r3, &r4});
 ```

 PORT1 is well...
 Port 1 on the V5 Brain.
-There are 21 ports.
-We don't talk about PORT22.
-Rumor had it a goblin ate that port.
+You can assume the rest for ports 1 through 21.

 Most of this is self-explanatory.
 However, just for the sake of it: